 In the course of the review, the government authority may request a foreign investor or other parties to the investment to provide certain relevant information.
 In this case, the review process continues until the requested information has been provided and the government authority has assessed the information in order to make its determination.
 Such information requests can span various topics such as the identity and other basic information of the foreign investor, purposes and key terms of the potential investment, details of the concerned technology and businesses, and the information management system of the foreign investor.
-In practice, if the review is not expected to be completed until the expiry of the initial waiting period, the foreign investor is often encouraged to withdraw and refile the prior notice so that the government authority may request the foreign investor to wait to file the prior notice until the government authority feels comfortable with starting the waiting period.
+In practice, if the review is not expected to be completed until the expiry of the initial waiting period, the foreign investor is often encouraged to withdraw and refile the prior notice so that the government authority does not have to extend the waiting period.
+In addition, the government authority may request the foreign investor to wait to file the prior notice until the government authority feels comfortable with starting the waiting period.
 As a result of the review, the government authority may request the foreign investor to abide by certain conditions in order to allow it to proceed with the investment.